 Just recently after a couple of days of broadband outages followed by continued unexplained issues, I decided I needed to do better and upgraded PiVPN and Pihole to the latest versions (the latter running DHCP for my entire setup) as well as blocking junk.
 Since the updates I’ve been unhappy with the setup (most likely Pihole) as I kept losing DHCP and hence connectivity to my mobile and various IOT devices.

-So, I’ve taken the plunge and replaced the TP-Link with the CONVEXA – which handles Wireguard and OpenVPN pre-installed.
-That single act has taken away the issues I was having and I swear speeded things up generally.
+So, I’ve taken the plunge and replaced the TP-Link with the GL-iNet CONVEXA-S which handles Wireguard and OpenVPN pre-installed – and given recent experiences it seems that Wireguard is so much faster than OpenVPN, the latter becomes irrelevant.
+That single act of swapping to the Convexa has taken away the issues I was having and I swear speeded things up generally.
 Setting up the pre-installed Wireguard (trust me, I’m VPN phobic) on the Convexa was a doddle and pre-installed Adblock similarly activated without any effort.
 Both work a treat and without any obvious port redirects I now have my remote access to the RPi just as before, via VPN.
-The Convexa (S1300) has one WAN and 2 LAN connectors as well as 8GB of EMMC for file sharing, a captive portal, Bluetooth and USB for 4G backup broadband (I’ve yet to get the S1300 connected by USB tethering to my Xiaomi Poco X3 phone but it connects to my Doogee S96 Pro no problem – I just need to figure out more information to ensure everything will use the mobile connection if the normal Internet goes down – right now I don’t quite follow how this is working).
+The Convexa (S1300) has one WAN and 2 LAN connectors as well as 8GB of EMMC for file sharing, a captive portal, Bluetooth and USB for 4G backup broadband (I’ve yet to get the S1300 connected by USB tethering to my Xiaomi Poco X3 phone but it connects to my Doogee S96 Pro, no problem – and also now to a PULI 4G router which uses mobile data only when the normal broadband fails.
+I’ve been trying to get a setup like this for ages and this one WORKS.

 The antenna on the Convexa are internal but the WiFi seems to work just fine.
 The router uses Open-WRT firmware (like GL-iNET’s other products) and there is a ton of pre-installed software, more than I’ll ever use and plenty of storage space for more.
 Oh, did I mention MAC-cloning?
 I had to have that to save me getting our service provider to update their records from the old router (which in turn had a cloned MAC from my original Draytek router).